2019 Delta State Statesmen football team

-The 2019 Delta State Statesmen football team will represent Delta State University in the 2019 NCAA Division II football season.
-They will be led by seventh-year head coach Todd Cooley.
-The Statesmen will played their home games at McCool Stadium and are members of the Gulf South Conference.
+The 2019 Delta State Statesmen football team represented Delta State University in the 2019 NCAA Division II football season.
+They were led by seventh-year head coach Todd Cooley.
+The Statesmen played their home games at McCool Stadium and were members of the Gulf South Conference.

 Preseason

 Gulf South Conference coaches poll

 On August 1, 2019, the Gulf South Conference released their preseason coaches poll with the Statesmen predicted to finish in 6th place in the conference.

 Preseason All-Gulf South Conference Team

 The Statesmen had three players at three positions selected to the preseason all-Gulf South Conference team.